molinalg/Vehicle-Simulator-For-Raspberry-Pi/README.md

 ## Description
 Developed in 2024, "Vehicle Simulator With Raspberry Pi" is a university project made during the fourth course of Computer Engineering at UC3M in collaboration with @EnriqueMorenoG88.

 It was made for the subject "Foundations of Internet of Things" and corresponds to one of the practices of this course.
-The main goal of the project is to learn how to program code that use **sensors** and **actuators** in **Python**.
+The main goal of the project is to learn how to program code that uses **sensors** and **actuators** in **Python**.
 These components were part of a circuit mounted on a **breadboard** and connected to a **Raspberry Pi 3B**.

 **NOTE:** Part of the code and the comments are in spanish.